 Barangaroo South, Sydney, Australia; Victoria Harbour, Melbourne, Australia; The Oberlin Project, Oberlin, OH, USA; Elephant & Castle, London, UK; and ProjectZero, Sonderborg, Denmark.

-- Parque da Cidade, São Paulo, Brazil; Pedra Branca Sustainable Urbanism, Palhoça, Greater Florianópolis, Brazil; Dockside Green, Victoria, BC, Canada; Waterfront Toronto, Lower Don Lands, Toronto, ON, Canada; Nordhavn, Copenhagen, Denmark; Godrej Garden City, Ahmedabad, India; Mahindra World City, Jaipur, India; Menlyn Maine, Pretoria, South Africa; Magok Urban Development Project, Seoul, South Korea; Stockholm Royal Seaport, Stockholm, Sweden; Royal Albert Basin, London, UK; Treasure Island Development Project, San Francisco, CA, USA; and South Waterfront EcoDistricts, Portland, OR, USA
+- Parque da Cidade, São Paulo, Brazil; Pedra Branca Sustainable Urbanism, Palhoça, Greater Florianópolis, Brazil; Dockside Green, Victoria, BC, Canada; Waterfront Toronto, Lower Don Lands, Toronto, ON, Canada; Nordhavn, Copenhagen, Denmark; Godrej Garden City, Ahmedabad, India; Mahindra World City, Jaipur, India; Menlyn Maine, Pretoria, South Africa; Magok Urban Development Project, Seoul, South Korea; Stockholm Royal Seaport, Stockholm, Sweden; Treasure Island Development Project, San Francisco, CA, USA; and South Waterfront EcoDistricts, Portland, OR, USA

-These 18 projects, once completed, will impact the nearly one million people who will live and work in Climate Positive communities.
+Once completed, these projects will impact the nearly one million people who will live and work in Climate Positive communities.

 (1) The second phase of recognition is provided upon approval of a project’s submission of the strategies and tactics that will result in a climate positive outcome.
 Materials are reviewed by an independent committee of volunteer experts who support the Program to ensure that Project teams have adequately documented and submitted viable strategies and proposals as called for in the Climate Positive Development Program Framework.
 The committee currently includes: